d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 (and up to 24 TFlops for more general purpose ones), while floating point performance of CPUs has not exceeded 1 TFlop to date.
-The reason for why this is possible is actually quite simple: firstly, power consumption tends to grow *quadratically* with clock frequency.
+The reason for why this is possible is actually quite simple: first, power consumption tends to grow *quadratically* with clock frequency.
 Hence, for the power budget of a CPU core that runs 4x faster (a typical number), you can use 16 GPU cores at 1/4 the speed, which yields 16 x 1/4 = 4x the performance.